mariusmym/Noir_SF200_Theme/README.md

 # How to "install" the theme:

--insert sd card to PC
+- insert sd card to PC

--**backup resource folder first** (just in case anything happens or you want it back to stock design)
+- **backup resource folder first** (just in case anything happens or you want it back to stock design)

 - extract and copy the downloaded files from the Resources folder (if the **readme** file is included in the download dont forget to **not include it in the transfer to SF2000** )

--paste & replace inside Resource folder of SD Card.
+- paste & replace inside Resource folder of SD Card.

 - insert the SD card back to your SF2000.